umbraco/UmbracoDocs/Fundamentals/Backoffice/Property-Editors/Built-in-Property-Editors/Grid-Layout/Grid-Editors-v7.md

 - .js controller
 - .cshtml server side renderer

-The view is what the editor sees, the controller handles how it acts and the cshtml determines how the entered data is rendered in the template.
+The 'view' is what the editor sees, the 'controller' handles how it acts and the 'renderer' determines how the entered data is rendered in the template.

 ### Default Grid editors